 With our inner-Hobbit satisfied we began the long, slow hike up the staircase - slowed mostly by the amount of traffic going up there.
 What a difference nine years and some good weather makes.
 When we reached the top the plateau seemed smaller than I remembered, even though last time the fog had meant that we’d not been able to see the boundaries of it.
 Perhaps the wind having slowed us so much is what made it feel longer last time.

 This time we made a small diversion to see the South Crater at the base of Mount Ngauruhoe.
-This was used as Mount Doom in Peter Jackson’s The Lord of the Rings movies, so of course I had a replica of the one ring with me.
-Maybe I couldn’t cast back into the fiery chasm from whence it came like Frodo had - but I could at least take a photograph of the ring in front of it.
+This peak was used as Mount Doom in Peter Jackson’s The Lord of the Rings movies, so of course I had a replica of the one ring with me.
+Maybe I couldn’t cast it back into the fiery chasm from whence it came like Frodo had - but I could at least take a photograph of the ring in front of it.

 We were making good time, and only stopped a couple more times on the climb to the highest point of the crossing where we could photograph the Red Crater from.
 I’d thought the south crater was quite red; but this one was darker, and completely red.
 This climb was one of the hardest bits for James due to his fear of heights - the path can get quite narrow in places.
 At least it didn’t have us jumping across washed-away sections like we had last time when it had seemed like a chasm was to our side.